georgebyte/georgebyte.com/cv.md

                             As far as front-end technologies go, I consider myself to be quite good in JavaScript/TypeScript, RxJs, CSS (Sass, Less etc.) and HTML.
 I really try to use these technologies in a way to <strong>build robust and scalable front-end applications</strong>.
 I also know Webpack and Babel pretty well and have <strong>set up many build pipelines</strong> using them - most notably a custom Webpack build for a hybrid AngularJS + Angular application supporting different themes.
                         </li>
                         <li class="cv-section-bullet">
-                            Although I'm most proficient with Angular framework, my <strong>good understanding of how the browser works and my knowledge of component based architecture and different ways of state management</strong> enable me to quickly pick up any development stack and be productive with it.
+                            Although I'm most proficient with Angular and React, my <strong>good understanding of how the browser works and my knowledge of component based architecture and different ways of state management</strong> enable me to quickly pick up any development stack and be productive with it.
                         </li>
                         <li class="cv-section-bullet">
                             I'm passionate about <strong>delivering good UX</strong> and I really enjoy creating UIs that "make sense" and look good.